gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 Lock the quadrocopter down so it does not move and recheck it is level.

 Power up with UAVGUI connected.
 Select the CalIMU button which will be Red.
 You will see the blue LED start to flash - it has already taken the first set of readings and is waiting for the temperature to rise to take the second set.
-Get a hair dryer and SLOWLY warm up the board - put your hand close to the board to sense how hot the air is.
+Get a hair dryer and VERY SLOWLY warm up the board - put your hand close to the board to sense how hot the air is.
 If it is too hot for your hand it is too hot for the board!
 You only need to change its temperature by 20 Celsius all up so don't melt the board!
 There is a delay as the heat gets into the MPU6xxx package so slowly/slowly until the blue LED stops flashing and you are done.
 The CalIMU button should go Green.
 Obviously it is better to do the calibration so it covers the range of temperatures you are likely to be flying in.

 Once again you only need to do this once or when loading the defaults or if you change the gyro selection pulldown - it should be on UAVXArm32 unless you are using analog gyros.

 The Green LED and Yellow LEDs should be on.

+*** 6 Point Accelerometer Calibration ***

+Accelerometers may have slightly different sensitivity on their three axes.
+This means that while the zero angle measurement may be OK angles away from zero may be out by a few degrees which in most practical cases does not matter.
+You may choose to do an optional 6 point calibration which will determine the sensitivity scaling factors.
+Select the Acc6Pt button and the Blue LED only should be on.
+Then position the aircraft in the six possible primary orientations.
+For a quadcopter this will be top up, top down, left arm/arms down, right arm/arms down, front arms down, rear arms down.
+These are all at 90 degrees to each other.
+Do this as smoothly as possible.
+For a fixed wing aircraft this is flat, inverted, nose up, nose down, left wing down, right wing down.
+The order you do this is not important but you must do all six directions.

+If the orientation is correct you will get a green LED for about a second then red indicating you should move to the next position.
+If you see a yellow LED then you have not positioned the aircraft within what is necessary.
+The completion of each positions readings is accompanied by a beep.
+Once the calibration is complete you will hear two beeps and the Blue LED will go out.

+_What is happening?
+The calibration is taking a few hundred readings of the three accelerometers which will be on the surface of an ellipsoid (Australian/US football shaped) which will be offset from zero.
+It then computes what the sensitivity scaling and offsets need to be applied to make it a sphere centred on zero.

 _Note: See Accelerometer Neutral Fine Tuning below._